Skip to content

 • Gen - Threat Report (2025) - Examines prevalent cyber threats and their impact on ordinary users during Q2/2025.
 Notable insights reveal the first instance of AI-powered ransomware, a staggering 340% increase in Facebook-based financial scams, and a 317% rise in malicious push notifications.

-• Guidepoint - GRIT Ransomware Annual Report (2025) - Analyzes ransomware and cyber threat trends in 2025, focusing on ransomware taxonomy, threat actors, and impacted industries.
+• Guidepoint - GRIT Ransomware Annual Report (2026) - Threat actors continue to evolve in their tactics, techniques, and procedures with AI/LLM enabling more rapid adaptation and continuing to reduce barriers to entry for less-skilled and unskilled actors.
 Key findings include an in-depth look at the RansomHub threat actor and a spotlight on critical infrastructure vulnerabilities, along with an analysis of post-compromise detection methods.

 • Veeam - Ransomware Trends (2025) - Analyzes the evolving ransomware threat landscape and proactive resilience strategies for 2025.
 Key findings reveal a slight decrease in overall attack impact, a significant decline in ransom payments, and a rise in data exfiltration attacks as threat actors adapt to increased law enforcement pressure.